-For the first time in history, five generations are working side by side in the workplace.
-Everything from employer branding to flexible work policies needs to take different age groups and their preferences into consideration.
-Kristin Shulman, global director, talent marketing, employer brand and early careers attraction at Booking.com, says it's important to forge ties between younger and older workers through mentorships, including reverse mentorship in which young workers mentor older ones.
+For the first time in history, five generations are now working side by side in the workplace.
+Everything from employer branding to flexible work policies need to take different age groups and their preferences into consideration.
+Kristin Shulman, Global Director, Talent Marketing, Employer Brand and Early Careers Attraction at Booking.com, says it's important to forge ties between younger and older workers through mentorships, including reverse mentorship in which young workers mentor older ones.
 "While there's potential for culture clashes, we see it as an opportunity for generations to learn from each other," she says.
+Strive for generational diversity.